Back

 The family finds an ally in Professor Fred Rolfe, a retired entomologist, whose hobby is making and selling honey in the tourist community of Mayerling where he lives.
 Unfortunately, he has lost his wife to the swarm and is determined to rid the swarm from Mayerling.

-In the meantime, the professor is working feverishly to create a new insecticide.
+In the meantime, the professor is working feverishly to create a new spray.
 Ordinary insect sprays won't do as the bugs are so formed, due to their unique evolution, as to be practically immune.
 He guesses, however, the swarm’s nest lies beyond the marshes and somewhere along the edge of the swamp.

 Wolf's role is ambivalent: he will protect his daughter (Tracy) but will not destroy the nest as he has a long history of hatred towards humans, originating from 1891 when white hunters killed his pack.
+In the end the nest is destroyed and the swarm flees Mayerling to parts unknown in Florida's everglades.

 In this fourth instalment, we learn for the first time that Wolf is doubly conflicted: not only is he constrained from hurting humans by his obligation to his human daughter, but his immortality was achieved by allowing into his soul on that fateful day in 1891, Skull, the ever-vengeful spiritual leader of all wolves.
 Should Skull leave Wolf’s soul, Wolf will lose his immortality.

-But to her joy, she sees her biological mother, whom Wolf transformed into a she-wolf after her murder by human-organ hunters (please see first instalment, Howlingween), join Wolf as the two of them disappear into the forest to presumably live happily ever after.
+But to her joy, she sees her biological mother, Katrina, whom Wolf transformed into a she-wolf after her murder by human-organ hunters (please see first instalment, Howlingween), join Wolf as the two of them disappear into the forest to presumably live happily ever after.

 Script Excerpt